sourcegraph/handbook/content/departments/people-talent/talent/process/opening_a_new_job.md

 The below actions must take place before we begin interviewing candidates.

 **Step 1**: The Hiring Manager fills out [this intake form](https://docs.google.com/forms/d/1ju9waV4k_TpYMGmYZaH5eA2swkuvIthLFKQCzqrRUZM/edit).
 Responses are routed to our [headcount tracking sheet](https://docs.google.com/spreadsheets/d/12fhIGjoJMtV27BEijThrW_ZSkNW62Xl8bkFZdkDa-lA/edit#gid=1720300630).
 This is required for all net new and backfill roles.
+  - If you need help completing this form or getting a status update on your headcount request, please get in touch with your [recruiting partner](../../teamalignment.md) so they can help move this through the process.

 **Step 2**: The People and Finance team will confirm whether or not the headcount request is approved.